mbforbes/org/README.md

 - `$idxFilename` : This is what it will look for as the 'index' for each project.

 ## How you should place files
-It assumes under your `$ordDir` you have two directories, `projects` and `someday`.
+It assumes under your `$orgDir` you have two directories, `projects` and `someday`.
 It then assumes that you have one folder per project (project folders go in either of these directories).
 Then, it expects you have a file of the name `$idxFilename`, which it will parse/render as Markdown.
-At the bottom of each index file, it will generate a 'resources` section with links to all other files that you put in that project directory.
+At the bottom of each index file, it will generate a 'resources' section with links to all other files that you put in that project directory.

 ## Thanks to
-- [PHP Markdown](https://github.com/michelf/php-markdown) (I modified to do word wrapping and improve bulleted spacing)
+- [PHP Markdown](https://github.com/michelf/php-markdown) (I modified it slightly to do word wrapping and improve bulleted spacing)
 - [Bootstrap](https://github.com/twbs/bootstrap)
 - This system is a variant of an idea from [GTD by David Allen](http://en.wikipedia.org/wiki/Getting_Things_Done).